kx-Huang/LeetCode/README.md

     1. Pick $X_{k+i}$ with probability $P(X_{k+i})=\frac{k}{k+i}$
     2. If $X_{k+i}$ is picked, randomly replace an entry in the reservoir with same probability

-- Proof: See Section 3 *"Proof of Reservoir Sampling"* in [Resources Page](https://github.com/kx-Huang/LeetCode/tree/master/Resources#table-of-content-)
+- Proof: See Section 3 *"Proof of Reservoir Sampling"* in [Resources Page](https://github.com/kx-Huang/LeetCode/tree/master/Resources) for more details

 - LeetCode Problems: